dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ### Add typing to your sources and resources

-You should type your function signatures!
+We highly recommend adding types to your function signatures.
 The effort is very low, and it gives `dlt` much more information on what source/resource expects.

+Doing so provides several benefits:

 1. You'll never receive invalid data types in your code.
 1. We can generate nice sample config and secret files for your source.